Womens Issues

 When a woman goes through menopause, there are changes in the hormones produced by the ovaries, oestrogen and progesterone, it is likely this will affect seizures in some way.
 For some women seizures may stop while others may have an increase in seizures, many women have no change in seizure frequency.

-Menopause can bring about many symptoms including hot flushes, sleep difficulties and mood swings which are sometimes managed with hormone replacement therapy (HRT).
-HRT contains either oestrogen or a combination of oestrogen and progestogen.
-NOTE: HRT is now often termed MHT
+Menopause can bring about many symptoms including hot flushes, sleep difficulties and mood swings which are sometimes managed with Menopausal Hormone Therapy (MHT).
+MHT contains either oestrogen or a combination of oestrogen and progestogen.
+(NOTE: MHT was previously termed HRT)

 Epilepsy is known to be hormone sensitive, and oestrogen is known to affect seizures for some women.
-The amount of oestrogen HRT contains is small and often not enough to trigger seizures, however many women with epilepsy do report an increase in seizures once commencing HRT.
+The amount of oestrogen MHT contains is small and often not enough to trigger seizures, however many women with epilepsy do report an increase in seizures once commencing MHT.

-If you take HRT and find you are having more seizures than usual, it may be related and you will need to discuss this with your neurologist to consider possible alternatives or different combination of HRT oestrogen and progestogen.
-Also bear in mind that some anticonvulsant levels may be lowered by the HRT.
+If you take MHT and find you are having more seizures than usual, it may be related and you will need to discuss this with your neurologist to consider possible alternatives or different combination of MHT oestrogen and progestogen.
+Also bear in mind that some anticonvulsant levels may be lowered by the MHT.

 Menopause can create sleep problems and quality of sleep, especially in women who experience hot flushes.